What is ClariVein?

 What is the ClariVein device?

-The ClariVein device is a small, tube-like catheter with a specialized rotating tip, capable of damaging the diseased vein’s walls while delivering sclerosant medicine to seal it shut.
+The ClariVein device is a small, tube-like catheter with a specialized rotating tip, capable of damaging the diseased vein walls while delivering sclerosant medicine to seal it.
+Schedule an appointment in our Vein Clinics in New Jersey!

 ClariVein for the